Is a Bachelor of Arts a good degree to start your career?

 The BA can pair with around 15 other bachelor’s programs including:

-History major and aspiring PhD candidate Tiarni Miller believes her BA prepared her for a successful career through two key areas: skills and confidence.
+BA graduate and PhD candidate Tiarni Miller believes her Bachelor of Arts prepared her for a successful career through two key areas: skills and confidence.

 “My Bachelor of Arts degree has equipped me with the skills necessary to delve into higher research,” she says.